sakars/PI_notes/Humoriņi.md

 > What one programmer can do in one month,
 > two programmers can do in two months.
 > — Fred Brooks

+# QA joki

+A QA engineer walks into a bar.
+Orders a beer.
+Orders 0 beers.
+Orders 999999999 beers.
+Orders a lizard.
+Orders -1 beer.
+Orders a asdkjasd.

+First real customer walks in and asks where the bathroom is.
+The bar bursts into flames, killing everyone